 We also rely on trade secrets, know-how and technology, which are not protected by patents, to maintain our competitive position.
 We try to protect this information by entering into confidentiality agreements with parties that have access to it, such as our corporate partners, collaborators, licensees, employees and consultants.
 Any of these parties may breach the agreements and disclose our confidential information or our competitors might learn of the information in some other way.
-If any trade secret, know-how or other technology not protected by a patent were to be disclosed to, or independently developed by, a competitor, such event could materially adversely affect our business, results of operations, cash flows and financial condition.
-For more information, see "Item 1A-Risk Factors."
+If any trade secret, know-how or other technology not protected by a patent were to be disclosed to, or independently developed by, a competitor, such event could materially adversely affect our business, financial condition, cash flows and results of operations.
+For more information, see "Item 1A-Risk Factors" in this Annual Report.

 Our trademarks, including VIVITROL, ARISTADA and ARISTADA INITIO, are important to us and are generally covered by trademark applications or registrations in the U.S. Patent and Trademark Office and the patent or trademark offices of other countries.
-Products using our proprietary technologies also use trademarks that are owned by our licensees, such as the trademarks INVEGA SUSTENNA/XEPLION, INVEGA TRINZA/TREVICTA and RISPERDAL CONSTA, which are registered trademarks of Johnson & Johnson and AMPYRA and FAMPYRA, which are registered trademarks of Acorda.
-Trademark protection varies in accordance with local law and continues in some countries as long as the trademark is used and in other countries as long as the trademark registrations generally are for fixed but renewable terms.
+Our licensed products and products using our proprietary technologies also use trademarks that are owned by our licensees, such as the trademarks INVEGA SUSTENNA/XEPLION, INVEGA TRINZA/TREVICTA and RISPERDAL CONSTA, which are registered trademarks of Johnson & Johnson, VUMERITY, which is a registered trademark of Biogen (and used by Alkermes under license) and AMPYRA and FAMPYRA, which are registered trademarks of Acorda.
+Trademark protection varies in accordance with local law and continues in some countries as long as the trademark is used and in other countries as long as the trademark is registered.
+Trademark registrations generally are for fixed but renewable terms.